Health Functionality

 1. What is Passienol™

-Passienol™ is a passion fruit seed extract (passion fruit seed polyphenol), which was developed by MORINAGA & CO., LTD. as a result of extensive research into food ingredients.
+Passienol™ is a passion fruit seed extract, which was developed by MORINAGA & CO., LTD. as a result of extensive research into food ingredients.
 It is rich in the polyphenol piceatannol and its dimer, scirpusin B. MORINAGA & CO., LTD. was the first company in the world to develop a passion fruit seed extract, which is the result of extensive research into food ingredients.
 MORINAGA & CO., LTD. was the first company in the world to discover that passion fruit seeds are rich in piceatannol (see below), and succeeded in extracting piceatannol in high concentrations.
 MORINAGA & CO., LTD. named this new extract "Passienol" to express the hope that it will be useful for your health.

 Y. Matsui et. al., J. Agric.
 Food Chem.
-58, 11112 (2020)
+58, 11112 (2010)

 K. Sasaki et. al., Journal of Tohoku Pharmaceutical University 57, 61 (2010)